GivingDesk/OptionsSymbolGenerator.js/README.md

 # Simple Javscript Example To Convert Ticker, Date And Symbol To Options Ticker for API Consumption

-You can view and example here:
+You can view an example here:
 [Example HTML/JS](https://www.givingdesk.org/options/symbol)

 Simply pass the ticker, date (MM/DD/YYYY format), type (CALL or PUT) and strike price to the `genOptionsSymbol` function.